Cray-HPE/docs-csm/operations/network/management_network/dell/vlan_interface.md

 switch(config)# vlan VLAN
 ```

-The default mode of any vlan is L2 only.
+The default mode of any VLAN is L2 only.
 To enable L3 functionality, run `no shutdown` on the VLAN:

 ```
 switch(config)# interface vlan 2